BrainInAMath/TheStory/index.md

 # Brain In A Math

-An escape story of Brain!
+A mind bending jail-break story of Brain!

 ## Chapter 1: R